zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

 ## The Zowe Cross Memory Server

-The Zowe Cross Memory Server is a started task angel that runs an authorized server application and its auxiliary address spaces, providing privileged cross-memory services to Zowe.
-To operate, the Zowe Desktop requires that the service be installed, configured, and started.
-The Zowe API Mediation Layer does not require the service.
+The Zowe Cross Memory Server provides privileged cross-memory services to Zowe.
+To operate, the Zowe Desktop requires that the server be installed, configured, and started.
+The Zowe API Mediation Layer does not require the server.

-The server and address spaces run as started tasks.
-To configure the service, you must create or edit APF authorized load libraries, program properties table (PPT) entries, and a parmlib.
-You can configure the service one two ways:
+The Cross Memory Server has two components: a server and its auxiliary address spaces.
+Each runs as a started task.
+To configure the Cross Memory Server, you must create or edit APF authorized load libraries, program properties table (PPT) entries, and a parmlib.
+You can configure the Cross Memory Server one of the following ways:
 - Manually
-- Using the script `xmem-server/zowe-install-apf-server.sh`, which reads configuration parameters from the file `xmem-server/zowe-install-apf-server.yaml`
+- Using the script

 Before you choose a method, read the documentation below.
 The manual configuration requires familiarity with z/OS.
 Running the script requires the ID of the user to have certain authorities and priviledges.

 Once the cross memory server is installed and started, the started task ZWESIS01 runs the load library ZWESIS01 and ZWESAUX runs the load library ZWESAUX.
 The ZWESIS01 started task serves the ZOWESVR started task and provides secure services that require running in an APF-authorized state.

-### Creating the xmem-server/zss directory
+### Creating the Cross Memory Server directory

 A number of files used by both manual and scripted installation are included in the USS directory `xmem-server/zss`.
 If this directory is not in the Zowe runtime directory, you must create it by expanding the file `xmem-server/zss.pax`.
 To do this, first create the folder `zss` beneath `xmem-server` using the command `mkdir zss` and navigate into the `zss` folder using the command `cd zss`.
 Then, expand the `zss.pax` file using the command `pax -ppx -rf ../zss.pax`.